-To apply, please submit the following materials to Laura Swanson no later than 19 February 2020.
+To apply, please submit the following materials to Laura Swanson.
+The deadline for this application will be determined soon.
 Failure to meet the deadline or to follow instructions invalidates the application.
 The STEO application packet must contain all the materials requested to be considered for this award.
 Be sure to follow directions and assemble the award package as outlined below.
 Length of each item must not exceed the length guidelines given below.

 - Cover page containing title of proposed project for funding, student name, address, phone and email of applicant (one page)

 - Statement of research interest in your field of study, including a statement containing the amount and proposed use of requested funding, along with a statement of educational or professional goals and accomplishments by the applicant, and brief statement of how these goals and accomplishments coincide with the mission of SETAC (maximum of two pages)

 - Supplemental financial support (from other sources) for completing your research objectives (maximum of two pages)

 - Letter of support from the institution or agency where the training will occur

 - Letter of endorsement by the applicant’s faculty advisor (one page)

 - Curriculum vitae (résumé) of the applicant (one page)